 Remember, if the residual risk is high, ALARP has probably not been achieved.

 The staircase example we gave earlier shows how there is always some level of residual risk.
-We can control it, by installing handrails, making sure that the stairs are kept clear and in good condition.
+We can control it, by installing handrails and making sure that the stairs are kept clear and in good condition.
 Not allowing any trailing cables or obstacles to be located on the stairs.
 But some risk remains.

 You can reduce the risk of cuts with training, supervision, guards and gloves, depending on what is appropriate for the task.
 But at some level, risk will remain.

-Think of any task in your business.
-You will find that some risks are just unavoidable, no matter how many controls you put in place.
-And of course, if you try to eliminate it entirely, you might just find you can't carry out the task at all.
+Some risks are part of everyday life.
+If you try to eliminate risks entirely, you might find you can't carry out a task at all.